Shopify/product-reviews-sample-app/docs/checkout-extension-post-purchase.md

 Add the following environment variables to the `.env` to connect the extension to your app:

 ```
 # Your app's API Key.
-You can find this in your partner dashboard
+You can find this in your partner dashboard or copy it from the node app .env
 SHOPIFY_API_KEY=1234
 # Your app's API.
-Secret You can find this in your partner dashboard
+Secret You can find this in your partner dashboard or copy it from the node app .env
 SHOPIFY_API_SECRET=abcdefg
 # This can be whatever you want
 EXTENSION_TITLE=my-checkout-extension